cxr00/cxr/cxr/math/readme/snr.md

 #### g-matrices

-Matrix.g_matrix() takes an initial Matrix and a set of Seq objects to produce a novel matrix as outlined by section 4.5 of my paper.
+`Matrix.g_matrix()` takes an initial Matrix and a set of Seq objects to produce a novel matrix as outlined by section 4.5 of SNR part 1.
 ```python
 s = Matrix.power(Seq(1, 1))
 g = [Seq(1), Seq(1)]